-Edward (I) at the age of fifteen travels from Portsmouth with his mother and the Archbishop of Canterbury to marry Eleanor of Castile the half-sister of the King Alfonso X of Castile.
-Both Edward and Eleanor are descended from Henry II.
+At the age of fifteen Prince Edward traveled from Portsmouth with his mother and the Archbishop of Canterbury to marry Eleanor of Castile the half-sister of the King Alfonso X of Castile.
+Both Edward were Eleanor are descended from Henry II.
 They arrived in Burgos, the capital of Castile, in August where the marriage was due to take place.

 Simon's son was sent to London to raise money and troops.
 He diverted back through Winchester which was loyal to the king and then moved through Oxford and Northampton.
 Edward (I) moved from Worcester to Bridgnorth destroying bridges and means of allowing Simon who was on the Welsh side of the Avon from crossing back.
 The people of Bristol, friendly to Simon's cause sent ships to Newport to help Simon cross, but they were intercepted and destroyed by Edward.

-Louis IX once again set out on Crusade, not to the east but towards Tunis.
-Charles, the brother of Louis, influenced the direction as Charles had plans in the East (?).
+King Louis IX of France once again set out on Crusade, not to the east but towards Tunis.
+Charles, the brother of Louis, influenced the direction as Charles had plans in the East.
 At Cathage in July, the plague broke out and in August Louis died.

 Edward I ordered the Jews to stop lending money and charging high rates of interest (usury).
 Instead, Edward suggested that the Jews should become farmers or learn crafts to earn a living.
 The Church controlled many of the trade guilds so it was impossible for the Jews to join and it was not possible for them to suddenly learn how to farm land.
 This led to hardship for many and some resorted to coin clipping.
 This meant shaving small amounts of metal from coins and melting the shavings down to sell for profit.